-- Professor Jon Crowcroft, Marconi Professor of Communications Systems
+Professor Jon Crowcroft, Marconi Professor of Communications Systems

-- Dr Andrew Herbert, Distinguished Engineer and Chairman, Microsoft Research EMEA
+- Dr Andrew Herbert, Distinguished Engineer and former Chairman, Microsoft Research EMEA

 - Dr Markus Kuhn, Senior Lecturer in Computer Security

 - Dr Anil Madhavapeddy, Senior Research Associate in Computer Systems and Networking

-- Dr Peter Sewell, Professor in Computer Science and EPSRC Leadership Fellow
+- Professor Peter Sewell, Professor in Computer Science and EPSRC Leadership Fellow

 - Dr Chris Town, Research Fellow in Computer Vision and Director of Studies in Computer Science